salihaabid/Miniflix/README.md

 # Miniflix
- A small begginer level webpage..
-I practiced useEffect, data fetching, custom hooks in thid project.
+ A small beginner-level webpage..
+I practiced useEffect, data fetching, and custom hooks in this project.